srynobio/CVDO/README.md

 ##CVDO: *Cardiovascular Disease Ontology*

-* README and shell script created by Shawn Rynearson <shawn.rynearson@gmail.com>
-   Additional comments and some modification to Mark Singleton scripts were made by Shawn Rynearson.

 * CVDO.sh will create a file called CVDO, there are additonal scripts to preform other tasks noted at bottom